 (4) to discover and study protoplanetary and planetary debris disks.
 In

-is a general-purpose camera that will be used by observers for
+is a general-purpose camera that has been used by observers for

 a wide variety of astronomical research programs.